Butch Walker: Productions and collaborations

 Walker also appears in The Academy Is... videos for "Slow Down" and "We've Got a Big Mess on Our Hands" as well as the video for "So What" by Pink.
 He also co-wrote the songs "Breaking" and "Younglife", both of which are performed and co-written by Anberlin.

 In January 2009, post-hardcore band Saosin tapped Walker to produce their second album for Capitol Records.

 In March 2009, the song "Open Happiness" debuted, a new business venture by Coca-Cola, written by Walker and featuring Cee-Lo Green, Brendon Urie, Patrick Stump, Janelle Monáe and Travis McCoy.
 This song has a Cantonese cover version by Joey Yung on her new album, A Time For Us, and she is also filming advertisements for Coca-Cola in Chinese.

 In 2012, Walker produced the song "Everything Has Changed", written and recorded by Taylor Swift and Ed Sheeran for Swift's fourth studio album, Red.
 In 2021, Walker produced the re-recorded version of the song for Swift's second re-recorded album, Red (Taylor's Version).

 In 2022, Walker produced the song "August is Falling" by pop-punk band August is Falling, featured on the EP The Simple Plan.

 Other artists that Walker has co-written songs with include SR-71, Avril Lavigne, Sevendust, Injected, The Donnas, Hot Hot Heat, American Hi-Fi, Default, Gob, Midtown, Puffy AmiYumi, Pink, Katy Perry, Pete Yorn, Quietdrive, Green Day, Adam Lambert, Rob Thomas of Matchbox 20, Rayland Baxter, Kevin Griffin of Better Than Ezra, The Wallflowers, Jewel, The All-American Rejects, The Academy Is..., The Cab, Saosin, Never Shout Never, Weezer, New Politics, Fall Out Boy, The Struts, Andrew McMahon in the Wilderness, August is Falling, Matt Nathanson, and Elizabeth Cook.

+Walker is producing Courtney Love's forthcoming album.

+Walker produced "Not Bad for New Jersey" and "Better Before" for Brian Fallon in 2026.